Ender-events/Gamepad/README.md

 - Yellow: Just the orientation
 - Red: Orientation + Left Shift

-The datas are then sent through USB, if USB is connected, or through UART.
+The data are then sent through USB, if USB is connected, or through UART.
 The UART part is working fine, however, you may have trouble using the USB stack as it is incomplete.